Entering the European market for table grapes

 - transportability

-With early, mid-season and late varieties you will be able to cover a large season.
+You can cover a large season with early, mid-season and late varieties.
 The rest is a combination of finding the right, sweet taste and cost-competitive grape cultivar.

 There can be regional differences in grape preference.
-In northern Europe, mature seedless white grapes with thin skin and sweet taste are most preferred.
-Seedless grape consumption was developed later in southern Europe and berry size is sometimes of more importance in countries such as Italy.
+For example, northern Europe prefers mature seedless white grapes with thin skin and a sweet taste.
+Seedless grape consumption was developed later in southern Europe, and berry size is sometimes more important in countries such as Italy.

 Tips: